dvirvar/BasicShooter/README.md

 ### Choose Your Game Mode

-1. **Gun-Master Mode**: Customize the order of weapon acquisition!
+1. **Gun-Master Mode**: Decide how much a kill worth and customize the weapons and the order of the weapon acquisition!
 Decide which weapons players get first and the sequence in which they progress through the arsenal as they earn kills.

 2. **Deathmatch Mode**: Define the rules for your Deathmatch server!
-Adjust various parameters such as max-players count, map, and team sizes to create intense battles with your preferred loadouts.
+Adjust various parameters such as team kills to win, max-players count, map, and team sizes to create intense battles with your preferred loadouts.

 ## Registration and Login